GrayStar/raycast/README.md

 5. Imported styles can be used within the JSX templates with `<div className={ styles.name }/>`.
 If a class name contains a hyphen, use array notation to access the class: `<div className={ styles['class-name-here'] }/>`.

-6. cssModules are used and class names contain unique hashes.
+6. cssModules are utilized to keep class names and animations scoped locally to each page or component.
 Configuration for this can be seen in `next.config.js`.
+More information can be found on the [cssModules github](https://github.com/css-modules/css-modules).

 ---

 ### Using Hashed Statics
 1. The static file path can be different depending on whether the page is being rendered on the server or the client.
 The `page.js` component is responsible for determining this file path in it's constructor.
 Components that extend `page.js` will have access to this variable as `this.staticFilePath`.

 2. Static assets must be imported in order for webpack to add the hash.